ML Classes and Internships for Black & Indigenous Students and Recent Grads

 This course is being offered to individuals who meet the following criteria:

-- You are a self-identified Black or Indigenous student (Indigenous ancestry or heritage – First Nations (status or non-status), Métis or Inuit);
+- You are a self-identified Black or Indigenous student or postdoc (Indigenous ancestry or heritage – First Nations (status or non-status), Métis or Inuit);

-- You are in second year or higher, studying at a Canadian university or college;
+- You are studying at a Canadian university or college;

-- You are studying in a STEM program (Science, Technology/Computer Science, Engineering, Math) or adjacent disciplines such as Business, Economics or Life Sciences at the undergraduate, master’s or PhD level;
+- You are studying in a STEM program (Science, Technology/Computer Science, Engineering, Math) or adjacent disciplines such as Business, Economics or Life Sciences;

-- You have some coding experience, ideally with Python.
-You have taken statistics and are comfortable with math; and
+- You have coding experience with Python or R*.
+You have taken statistics or math at the post-secondary level; and

 - You are committed to completing coursework on a weekly basis and participating in class.